drawbot-discord/DrawBot/README.md

 ## Development

-DrawBot runs on Ruby 2.3.3 and DiscordRB 3.2.1.
+DrawBot runs on Ruby 2.6.5 and DiscordRB 3.3.0.
-She's hosted on her own dedicated server on the east coast of the United States.
+She's hosted on her own dedicated server on the west coast of the United States.
 She has a 99.9% uptime with dedicated developers working on her.

 DrawBot is made possible by:

 - `Echo#5248`
+- `PixeL#1337`
-- `z64#2639`
+- `z64#1337`
 - `Cyan「Alter」#3717`

 Got questions, concerns, or suggestions?
 [Come hang out in the DB Discord sever!](https://discord.gg/u3a2Ck9)